Cindy and Barrett with RV in Montrose

 38. How do you guys get in your exercise?

 We briefly signed up for Anytime Fitness at the beginning of March 2020 because we see them all over the United States.
 We worked out 2-3 times before the world shut down.
+We even decided to equip our RV with a stationary bike for a bit!

 The most significant challenge for us has been eating healthy because there are tons of delicious food and beverage temptations in every new town we visit!

-Ultimately, when it comes to staying in shape, for us, it’s all about making the time for a balance of strength training and cardio, no matter where we are or what lifestyle we’re living.
+Ultimately, when it comes to staying in shape, it’s all about making the time for a balance of strength training and cardio, no matter where we are or what lifestyle we’re living.
 Plus lots of water and vegetables!

 39. Where does your bathroom waste go?

-After that, it goes into a tank called the black tank which we then have to empty ourselves.
-We monitor the tank with a digital gauge and then dump the tank either at the sewer provided at our site or at a dump station, as needed.
+We have a toilet with a foot pedal, like on an airplane.
+You hit the lever, and everything disappears into our black tank, which we empty ourselves.
+We monitor the tank with a digital gauge and dump it either at a sewer spot provided at our site or at a dump station, as needed.

 Our Full-Time RVing Experience